 Date Version Description of changes October 2017 1 Document created by Deputy Headmaster and Director of Staff Performance July 2017 2 Significant review and rewrite of the Code.
 Review Committee established and staff consultation sessions held.
 October 2018 3 Code reviewed.
 Anti-Bullying Policy - Staff added to pages 7 and 15.
 Guideline for Parents and Staff in Dealing with Harassment and Bullying removed.
 July 2020 3.1 Minor textual changes for clarity; document placed in the 2020 template.
 March-June 2021 4 Major overhaul of the Code.
 Reworked framework to reflect the School's new values: (integrity) humility / kindness / respect / courage.
 Moved Safeguarding Children components into the Practice & Behaviour Guidelines (reworked as 'Practice and Behaviour Standards').
 Removed section regarding drug/alcohol consumption, replaced with reference to the Consumption and Service of Alcohol Policy.
-References added to the three new reporting mechanisms that encourage accountability and transparency (the Inappropriate Conduct Report Form , Complaints and Grievances Form and Mandatory Report Form).
+References added to the three new reporting mechanisms that encourage accountability and transparency (the Inappropriate Conduct Notification Form , Complaints and Grievances Form and Mandatory Report Form).
 Workshops conducted with each sub-school, both support and teaching staff, for feedback on the Code.
 Feedback incorporated between March 2021 and June 2021.
+August 2024 4.1 Minor textual changes for clarity and simplicity.
+'Headmaster' changed to 'Principal' throughout.
+Information added regarding the National Principles for Child Safe Organisations, the Child and Youth Safe Organisations Framework, and the Universal Principle for Aboriginal Cultural Safety during the introduction.
+Updates for a number of policy names and online forms referenced in-text: • the 'Mandatory Reporting Policy' is now the 'Safeguarding Children Reporting Policy'; • the 'Inappropriate Conduct Report Form' is now the 'Inappropriate or Reportable Conduct Notification Form'); and • the 'Consumption and Service of Alcohol Policy' is now the 'Drug and Alcohol Policy'.